JustOden/e-commerce/README.md

-Run the Python3 file `main.py` to view the website.
+Do the command `flask --debug run` to view the website.

 • it is hosted locally on the machine.